Lemera/Mulenge case: the long way from conviction to reparations in DRC

 On behalf of the Mulenge women, TRIAL International submitted a file for reparations to the competent authorities in Kinshasa (the capital of DRC) in June 2015.
 After more than five years of endless procedures and negotiations with the relevant authorities, still no compensation had been paid.
 More precisely, the Budget and Finance Ministries were at a stalemate, waiting for the Ministry of Justice to authorize the actual payment.

 Sadly, this practice is very common: at the time of writing, no victim of international crimes has been correctly compensated by the State.
 In February 2017, TRIAL International filed an amicus curiae in a similar case before the African Court of Human and Peoples’ Rights, arguing that impediments to effective reparations in DRC were structural, deep-rooted and generalized.

 In the summer of 2016, TRIAL International lodged a complaint before the UN Human Rights Committee to engage the State’s responsibility for its failure to act in the Mulenge case.
-The decision is pending.

 Why is this case so important?

 Contrary to the commendable steps taken by the Congolese judicial authorities to sanction the perpetrators of mass crimes, so far no progress has been achieved in terms of reparations to victims.

 The Mulenge case is one of the few cases for which the whole compensation procedure has been completed.
 Therefore, a simple decision by the Ministry of Justice could make the compensation payment to the victims a reality.

 Unfortunately, contrary to most countries, the payment of monetary reparation in DRC is not automatic.
 It is subjected to an extremely long, complex and expensive enforcement procedure.
 Secondly, the compensation procedure presents a political component according to which the decision to actually pay is completely discretionary.